semrebayrak/online-shop/README.md

 Tests are written in app.test folder which can be found in src/App.test.json

-There are 5 tests for this project:
+There are 6 tests for this project:

+Sorting Options Mount Test -> Checks if the sorting filters are mount <br/>
 "Basket Mount Test" -> Checks if the basket is mount <br/>
 "Basket Add Item Test" -> Checks if an item can be added into the basket <br/>
 "Tag Occurence Counter Test" -> Checks if tag occurence is being counted <br/>